SachinVerma88/parallex/README.md

 Parallax-Delta
 Welcome to the Parallax-Delta project!
-This project is a web application that utilizes parallax scrolling effects to create a visually engaging and interactive user experience.
+This project is a web site that utilizes parallax scrolling effects to create a visually engaging and interactive user experience.

 Table of Contents
 Demo